 In recent years the popularity of premium/commercial WordPress themes has steadily increased.
 With the huge number of websites using WordPress as a CMS and with the demand for quality themes constantly increasing, the market for quality themes includes a large selection for buyers.
 Many designers/developers have an interest in WordPress theme clubs that provide access to a selection of themes rather than paying for each individual theme that they need.
 Likewise, many people who own several websites also prefer theme clubs as a way to get quality themes for all of their websites.

 While there are a number of good options, things can get a little confusing when you are trying to decide which theme club to join.
 This article takes a look at the specifics of 11 different theme clubs with the goal of helping you to compare the options.
-You’ll also find a table at the end that shows the details in a summarized manner for easy comparison.

 Before we start looking at the different theme clubs, let’s talk about that factors you’ll want to consider, and what you should expect from any theme club.
 For starters, any theme club should provide customers with: